 - Instead of pecans, try chopped walnuts or even sunflower seeds.
 Or leave out completely.
 If using the nuts, feel free to toast them for 10 minutes at 300°F (148°C).

-- You can use honey for the maple syrup, just expect a small loss of flavor.
+- You can use honey for the maple syrup, but the flavor will be different.
 Maple works so well with the apple cinnamon!

 - Use a sweeter variety of apple that you love.
 I've used Pink Lady and Fuji.
 Both fantastic in these.

 - Why the initial high temperature?
 The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
 This helps the muffins rise nice and tall.

 Using SparkRecipes calculator, these muffins come out to 184 calories, 8g fat, 25g carbs each.

 Adapted from Simple Morning Glory Muffins

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.